0xflotus/curl/docs/URL-SYNTAX.md

 ## Specifications

-The official "URL syntax" is primarly defined in these two different
+The official "URL syntax" is primarily defined in these two different
 specifications:

  - [RFC 3986](https://tools.ietf.org/html/rfc3986) (although URL is called "URI" in there)